sarahsakordaniels/anagram-api/README.md

 + Endpoint that identifies words with the most anagrams

 ## Future Implementations
 Currently, the API only shows exact anagrams for a queried word.
-For example, when the word "dear" is queried, it will only return four-letter anagrams that contain exactly the letters d, e, a, and r - "read, "dare", and so on.
+For example, when the word "dear" is passed as a parameter, the API will only return four-letter anagrams that contain exactly the letters d, e, a, and r - like "read", "dare", and so on.
 I would like to implement logic that gives all the possible words that could be created from a given set of letters, much like the game Scrabble.
 So given the word "dear" again, it would return "read" and "dare" along with words like "rad", "red", "ad", etc.